timescale/docs/timescaledb/tutorials/promscale/promscale-install.md

 4. [Bare Metal][promscale-baremetal-docs]

 <highlight type="tip">
-See the [Promscale github installation guide][promscale-github-installation] for more information on installation options.
+See the [Promscale github installation guide](https://github.com/timescale/promscale#-choose-your-own-installation-adventure) for more information on installation options.
 </highlight>

 For demonstration purposes, we will use Docker to get up and running with Promscale.